Church of the Holy Ghost, Midsomer Norton

 The Church of the Holy Ghost, Midsomer Norton, Somerset, England is a Roman Catholic parish church housed in a converted tithe barn.
-It is served by monks of the Order of St. Benedict from Downside Abbey and is a Grade II* listed building.
+It is served by monks of the Order of St. Benedict from The Community of St Gregory the Great and is a Grade II* listed building.

 History of the building

 The building was formerly a tithe barn built and owned by the Augustinian Canons at Merton Priory, Surrey.
 It is the second-oldest existing building in Midsomer Norton (after the old priory itself), with Pevsner assigning it to the 15th century.

 Following the Dissolution of the Monasteries under Henry VIII, the barn was handed over to the King along with all of the Priory's property, and subsequently became part of the patrimony of Christ Church, Oxford.
 By 1886 it was no longer needed for the storing of tithes in kind and was sold to a private owner in auction.

 Conversion to church use

 In 1906 the building was purchased by Downside Abbey for use as a church.
 Since its auction in 1886 the barn had been used as a kennels, a stable and even a chicken house and was by now in a very poor state.
 Abbot Edmund Ford engaged the services of the architect Giles Gilbert Scott to plan restoration and conversion of the building.
 In addition to restoring the splendid timber roof and timbers, Scott made several structural changes to the building, including new doorways and a new gothic style window in the south wall, the tracery for which was copied from that of a room above the porch.

-The barn was blessed as a church on 17 May 1913.
+The barn was consecrated as a church on 17 May 1913.